AKSW/SparqlTests/README.md

 # SPARQL Tests Description Vocabulary

-This schema is a simple and lightweight approach to provide a SPARQL query centered data test description framwork.
+This schema is a simple and lightweight approach to provide a SPARQL query centered data test description framework.